strukturag/libheif/README.md

 ## Example programs

 Some example programs are provided in the `examples` directory.
-The program `heif-convert` converts all images stored in an HEIF file to JPEG or PNG.
+The program `heif-convert` converts all images stored in an HEIF/AVIF file to JPEG or PNG.
-`heif-enc` lets you convert JPEG files to HEIF.
+`heif-enc` lets you convert JPEG files to HEIF/AVIF.
 The program `heif-info` is a simple, minimal decoder that dumps the file structure to the console.

 For example convert `example.heic` to JPEGs and one of the JPEGs back to HEIF: